Transactions

 or/walletsolidity/gettransactionbyid

-- As long as the transaction can be queried through
+- As long as a transaction can be queried through

 - Smart Contract Transaction

-Including creating smart contracts and triggering smart contract transactions.
-Because they need to be executed in TRON virtual machine, some exceptions may be thrown during the execution.
-These transactions are on the chain, but it does not mean that the transactions are successfully executed.
-And there are two ways to determine whether the smart contract transaction is successfully executed:- Find
+Include creating smart contracts and triggering smart contract transactions.
+Since the transactions need to be executed in the TRON virtual machine (TVM), some exceptions may be thrown during the execution.
+Even if these transactions are on the chain, it does not mean that the transactions are successfully executed.
+There are two ways to determine whether a smart contract transaction is successfully executed:- Find

 transactionInfo.receipt.result